JamesDolphin/discordGo---ReadMe/README.md

 - !rconpass - 1 argument - sets the global rconpassword for all upcoming server additions eg !rconpassword password

-- !refresh - no arguments - checks all currently followed servers to see if they are still connected
+- !refresh - no arguments - checks all currently followed servers to see if they are still connected (not used often)

+- !swapscores - 3 arguments - Ask James about this if its urgent otherwise do not touch it.

  ### The following commands REQUIRE !startrcon to be used first AND correctly ---